 Ellen Ciompi has a repertoire which transcends boundaries and embraces jazz, standards, traditional tunes, and even the occasional foray into classical song.
 She's been singing all her life, and creating & presenting cabaret performances with pianist/music director Glenn Mehrbach since 2003.
 From Duke Ellington to Lady Gaga, Ellen's delivery is always marked by the highest musicianship and interpretive sensibility, and she sings with style, charm, and gleeful wit.

 During her time at the prestigious Cabaret Conference at Yale University, Ellen worked with many greats in the field, including Andrea Marcovicci, Marilyn Maye, Amanda McBroom, and Laurel Massé.
 Steve Ross (NYC’s “Crown Prince of Cabaret”) has said about her,

 “Ellen is an extraordinarily talented cabaret singer who deserves to have a wider audience.
 She has a remarkable knowledge of the repertoire, passion for her work, and a terrific collaborator in her pianist, Glenn Mehrbach.
 Go hear her sing!”

-Ellen has performed at a variety of venues, including Duke University, The Casbah, The King’s Daughters Inn, The Regulator Bookshop, Guglhupf Café, The Cookery, Cafe Parizade, and others.
+Ellen has performed at a variety of venues, including Duke University, The Casbah, The King’s Daughters Inn, The Regulator Bookshop, Guglhupf Café, The Cookery, Cafe Parizade, the O. Henry Hotel, and others.
 She was featured on WCOM’s “Melva’s Musings on Jazz”, WHUP's "Live Jazz Now!", has appeared on the NPR quiz show “Piano Puzzler”, and sang for Alex Trebek when she was a contestant on “Jeopardy!”.
-In addition, she has been an emcee and celebrity judge for Durham’s fabled annual Beaver Queen Pageant, and has helped raise thousands of dollars for charitable groups such as the Ellerbe Creek Watershed Association, Historic Preservation of Durham, and the Haitian Earthquake Relief effort.
+In addition, she has been an emcee and celebrity judge for Durham’s fabled annual Beaver Queen Pageant, and has helped raise thousands of dollars for charitable groups such as The Scrap Exchange, Ellerbe Creek Watershed Association, Historic Preservation of Durham, and the Haitian Earthquake Relief effort.

 Watch a documentary on Ellen, created by Duke's Center for Documentary Studies